orangeduck/mpc/README.md

 mpc_parser_t* mpc_string(const char* s);
 ```

-Matches string `s`
+Matches exactly the string `s`

 ### Trivial Parsers

-Several other functions exist that return basic parsers with some special functionality.
+Several other functions exist that return basic parsers with some other special functionality.

 * * *